GageLappin119/COT-4500-As2/README.txt

 ### Install Dependencies

 1. Ensure you have Python installed (3.6 or higher).
-2. Install required dependencies by running the following command inside the `src` folder: pip3 install -r requirements.txt
+2. Install required dependencies by running the following command inside the root folder: pip3 install -r requirements.txt

    *(Use **`pip`** instead of **`pip3`** if the command does not work.)*